When death gave my father a bitter smile in the middle of the night;

 this death choked his breath and kissed his head

-like an a thief recite some verses before scaling a fence.
+like a thief recites some verses before scaling a fence.

 He willed to me his old damask